panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 console.log(message); // ReferenceError: message is not defined
 ```

-This time, the variable `message` is not available outside of `if` block.
-When trying to log the variable, JavaScript throws `ReferenceError: message is not defined`.
+This time, when trying to log the variable, JavaScript throws `ReferenceError: message is not defined`.

 Why does it happen?